lkraus/Course-Project/README.md

 **4) Extract Measurements on the Mean and Standard Deviation for each Measurement**

 Next a smaller data set is created by extracting only the measurements on the mean and standard deviation for each measurement.
+The resulting smaller data set will be 10,2999 rows by 68 columns.
 This data set is created using `cbind()` as follows:

 ```{r}
 mean.std.data <- cbind(complete.data[,1], complete.data[,564],